james-priest/100-days-of-code-log-r2/README.md

 **Thoughts:** In writing regex patterns to match css properties and values, I needed a master list from which to match against.
 I briefly looked online for a **text file**  containing all css props & vals but didn't find one.

 What I did find was no shortage of sites that laid out all 230+ properties (along with hundreds of values) as scrollable or searchable HTML.
-This didn't make it easy to pull into a heirachical text format for my regular expressions to use.
+This didn't make it easy to pull into a hierarchical text format for my regular expressions to use.

 I then found a node.js package written two years ago that screen scrapes from [http://w3schools.com/cssref](http://www.w3schools.com/cssref/) to dynamically build a JSON file containing ALL css properties and their values.
 Whew!
 This was just what I needed!😁😇